gluestack/next-wordpress-plugins/README.md

-# Next.js WordPress-like Plugin System (⚠Experimental)
+# Next.js WordPress-like Plugin System 🚨 (Experimental)

-> ⚠️⚠️ This is an experimental project, a proof-of-concept to bring WordPress like, file-based plugins to Next.js. ⚠️⚠️
+> ⚠️⚠ This is an experimental project, a proof-of-concept to bring WordPress like, file-based plugins to Next.js. ⚠⚠️

 ## Why?